SarpongAbasimi/CV/README.md

 > I enjoy writing and [blogging](https://medium.com/@1550707241489) about technologies that I learn.
 This is really important because not only does it assures me that I truly understand the technology, it might also be useful to somebody somewhere searching on the internet for answers to a technology.
 I also enjoy reading books, primarily self-improvement, technology and life.

 - **Collaboration: flexible, confident and natural team-player**
-> Talent wins games, but teamwork and intelligence win championships.
-'Micahel Jordan'
-> Having played competitive football for three years, I know the importance of collaborating and working effectively together with others to achieve a common goal.
+> Michael Jordans once said **Talent wins games, but teamwork and intelligence win championships** and he is perfectly right.Having played competitive football for three years, I know the importance of collaborating and working effectively together with others to achieve a common goal.

 - Experience
 - Achievements